Mikejo5000/vsts-docs-pr/docs/work/customize/reference/design-work-item-form.md

 ---
-title: Design the work item form | VSTS & TFS
+title: Design the work item form | Azure Codex & TFS
 description: Place and group fields on the form so that they can support the data entry and workflow processes that will be followed by team members - Team Foundation Server (TFS) ms.prod: devops ms.technology: devops-agile